JackLamb99/historical-figures/README.md

 Expectation:

 * The bottom card will display the full details of the current figure
-* The divider will change to a green colour and display a 'check' icon in-place of the timer
+* The divider will change to a green colour and display a 'check' icon in place of the timer
 * After 1.5 seconds; The bottom card will replace the top card
-* The name of a random figure and "is..." will display on the bottom card
+* The name of a random figure and "is..." will be displayed on the bottom card
 * The divider will change back to its original colour and display the timer
 * The timer will start counting down from 10 seconds